USING IRONXL

 Creating a New Project in Visual Studio

 Before using the IronXL framework, a .NET project must be created in Visual Studio.
 Any version of Visual Studio will work, however using the most recent version is recommended.
 You can create various project templates or a Windows Forms-like application, depending on your requirements.
-In this tutorial, we will be using the Windows Forms Application for this tutorial to simplify things.
+This tutorial will be using the Windows Forms Application for this tutorial to simplify things.

 After choosing your project template, provide the name and location of the project.

-How to Convert Excel to Datagridview in C#: Figure 2
+How to Convert Excel to Datagridview in C#, Figure 2: Configure the project Configure the project

 Next, pick the following structure.
 This project will make use of .NET Framework 4.7.

-How to Convert Excel to Datagridview in C#: Figure 3
+How to Convert Excel to Datagridview in C#, Figure 3: .NET Framework selection .NET Framework selection

 Install-Package IronXL.Excel